 Rick Snyder joins the company.

-And a Nightingale Sang..., directed by Terry Kinney, and featuring Joan Allen, Francis Guinan and Moira Harris, opens in New York on November 27 at the Mitzi Newhouse Theater in Lincoln Center for the Performing Arts.
+And a Nightingale Sang..., directed by Terry Kinney, and featuring Joan Allen, Francis Guinan and Moira Harris, is transferred to New York and opens at the Mitzi Newhouse Theater at Lincoln Center for the Performing Arts on November 27.
+It is the second play Steppenwolf produces in New York.

 Kevin Anderson and Randall Arney join the company.